FAQs

-My parent is declining and I know I need to do something.
+My dad is declining and I know I need to do something.
 Where do I begin?

-It is important to start with a thorough assessment of your parents needs.
-A Care Manager is educated and trained to perform a thorough assessment of needs in the following areas: health and safety; legal and financial issues; medical history; daily living activities; and emotional and psychological functioning.
-Recommendations are then made regarding implementation of an initial plan of care.
+It’s important to start with a thorough assessment of your dad’s needs.
+Our Care Planners are educated and trained to perform that for you in the following areas: Health and safety; legal and financial issues; medical history; daily living activities; and emotional and psychological functioning.
+You will then be given initial recommendations for a plan of care.

 I think my dad is becoming incontinent and I don’t know how to talk to him about it.
 What do you recommend?

-A Care Manager can provide individual consultation with you and help you develop some simple strategies of communication.
-We can also be a liaison to the primary care physician to see if medication would be helpful.
+We would suggest you have an individual consultation with one of our Care Planners to help you develop some simple communication strategies.
+We can also be a liaison with the primary care physician to see if medication would be a helpful option.

 We think mom needs to go to assisted living, but she doesn’t want to move.
 How do we handle this?

-Sometimes having a family meeting is a helpful place to start.
-A Care Manager can perform valuable mediation services to help everyone come to a consensus.
-If mom has adequate financial resources, a Care Manager can develop a Care Plan that outlines what community services would best meet the needs your mother has and help you with a cost analysis of staying home versus moving to assisted living.
+Sometimes, having a family meeting with a Care Planner is a helpful place to start.
+A Care Planner Manager can perform valuable mediation services to help everyone reach an agreement.
+If mom has adequate financial resources, a Care Planner Manager can also develop a Care Plan outlining which community services would best meet your mom’s needs and help you with a cost analysis of her staying home versus moving to assisted living.

 I live out of the area and am concerned that my dad isn’t remembering to tell his doctor the symptoms he is having.
 Can you help with this?

-A Care Manager will attend all medical appointments, advocate for your father’s needs and provide a follow-up medical visit summary via fax, e-mail or phone call.
+Most definitely!
+One of our Care Planners can attend all medical appointments, advocate for your father’s needs and provide a follow-up summary by fax, e-mail or phone call, whichever works best for you.

 I want some type of evaluation done on my grandmother but she says she doesn’t need any help.
 What should I do?

-This is a common problem and Care Managers are very helpful in developing a positive strategy and approach to this often difficult situation.
-Clients often report, “this was more fun than I thought it would be!” and “mom responded quite well to a professional telling her what would be helpful.”
+This is a common issue and our Care Planners are very helpful in developing a positive strategy and approach to this difficult situation.
+Clients often report their loved one responded quite well to a professional telling them what would be helpful.

 Mom needs to downsize since she can’t handle yard work anymore.
 How do we know what level of care she may need?

-A professional Care Manager can provide you with a basic understanding of levels of care, how much they cost and what services they provide.
-Our professional staff also provides assistance in planning and overseeing a move to and from a primary residence, retirement complex, assisted living or skilled nursing facility.
+A Care Planner can give you a basic understanding of the levels of care, how much they cost and what services are provided.
+If need be, our professional staff can also assist in planning and overseeing a move to and from a primary home, retirement complex, assisted living or skilled nursing facility.

 My dad refuses to discuss making someone his durable power of attorney for health care decisions.
 What happens if he gets really sick?

-The elderly are often unaware of new confidentially laws that restrict family members from being able to speak to their physician.
-They also may have some deep fears of losing control.
-Care Managers have a great deal of success in providing needed education about end-of-life issues and are often able to assist in getting the health care directive filled out.
+You are right to be concerned.
+The elderly are often unaware of new confidentially laws restricting family members from speaking with their parent’s physician.
+They may also fear losing control.
+Our Care Planners have had a great deal of success educating clients about end-of-life issues and are frequently able to assist in getting the health care directive completed.

 Can you determine if my loved one’s home is safe for them?